Do I have to choose metal braces?

 No, you have options when it comes to braces in Macon and Warner Robins!
 We want you to have choices in orthodontic treatment, so we offer clear braces, self-ligating braces, and clear aligners—a form of invisible braces!

 No matter your age or your orthodontic condition, we have a form of braces in Warner Robins and Macon to suit your needs and preferences.
 We are proud to offer clear aligners to all of our patients!
-Dr. Spillers and Dr. Gordon’s expertise enables them to create treatment plans with clear aligners for any patient who prefers invisible braces.
+Dr. Spillers, Dr. Gordon, and Dr. Trey Spillers expertise enables them to create treatment plans with clear aligners for any patient who prefers invisible braces.

 Your choice of treatment is entirely up to you!

-Dr. Spillers and Dr. Gordon recommend using a Sonicare toothbrush.
+Dr. Spillers, Dr. Gordon, and Dr. Trey Spillers recommend using a Sonicare toothbrush.
 Sonicare electric and battery-operated toothbrushes are available at most pharmacies.
 If you decide not to use a Sonicare, use a toothbrush with soft bristles.

 When you begin treatment with braces, you’ll need to take special care to avoid any foods that could damage your new appliances.
 Choose soft foods to eat with braces at school, including any of the following: